-NOTE: If you are the holder of common shares in the capital of the Corporation (collectively, "Common Shares"), kindly fill in, date, sign and return, the enclosed Management Proxy in respect of the Common Shares owned by you and deliver/mail the completed Management Proxy to the offices of Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
-(Toronto time) on Monday, 11 September 2017.
-Registered shareholders may also vote by telephone or over the Internet.
-Instructions on how to vote by telephone or over the Internet are provided in the Information Circular and Management Proxy enclosed.
+NOTE: If you are the holder of common shares in the capital of the Corporation ("Common Shares"), kindly fill in, date, sign and return, the enclosed Management Proxy in respect of the Common Shares owned by you to the offices of Computershare Investor Services Inc., Proxy Department, by mail to 135 West Beaver Creek, P.O.
+Box 300, Richmond Hill, Ontario, Canada L4B 4R5, or by hand at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
+(Toronto time) on Monday, 7 December 2020.
+Registered shareholders may also vote by telephone or over the internet.
+Instructions on how to vote by telephone or over the internet are provided in the Information Circular and Management Proxy enclosed.
 Non-registered shareholders should follow the instructions on how to complete their voting instruction form or form of proxy and vote their shares on the Management forms that they receive or contact their broker, trustee, financial institution or other nominee.